 Images are best included into other fields, where fancy design is done for you.

-When anything other than basic heading + text content are needed, other fields called "widgets" are used--these build advanced visuals with minimal requirements from you (view short demo).
-For example, the Contact widget gives you a dropdown box where you select a person--that's all you do.
+When anything other than basic heading + text content are needed, other fields are used--these build advanced visuals with minimal requirements from you.
+For example, the Contact field gives you a dropdown box where you select a person--that's all you do.
 Behind the scenes the Contact box, link to the person, and person icon are constructed.

-It's best to use a widget rather than trying to get fancy in the Body field, as this will construct things that look better, are easier to do, and standardized.
+It's best to use a non-Body field for advanced visuals rather than trying to get fancy in the Body field.
+This will construct things that look better, are easier to do, and standardized.

 The most popular fields will be visible by default on the Publish tab.